davidekete/remix-ide/docs/run.md

 ## Environment

 - `Injected Provider - provider name`: Connects Remix to an Injected Web3 Provider.
-The most common injected provider is `Metamask`.
+The most common injected provider is `MetaMask`.

 - `Remix VM (Cancun)` : Cancun is the current fork of Ethereum